Guide to Riding a Motorcycle with A Passenger

 Follow These Good Practises :

-- Deploy the usually hidden passenger’s footrests/pegs; show the passenger this is where their feet will be positioned.
+- Deploy the usually hidden passenger’s footrests/pegs; show the passenger this is where their feet are positioned.

 - Get on your motorcycle and raise the side stand (if the side stand is down, when the passenger mounts, their weight will compress the shocks causing the side stand to possibly dig into the ground and/or may push the bike to the right causing upset in balance)